 I recently read a post from Sage Media that addressed this question but on a broader scale.
 They polled several hundred design firms, agencies, and freelancers and asked them what they charged for certain design projects.
-They took the average cost and posted for all to read.
+They took the average cost and posted the results.
 Since this article is targeting just website design, I will post just those results here.
 But if you want a good read and want to know what a logo or brochure costs on average, head on over and check out the full post.

 There is more to a website than the cost…

-I understand the importance of price and its role it plays in pretty much everything in life.
-However, the price is simply 1 of 4 major concepts to consider when it comes to hiring a website designer.
+We understand how the importance of price and how price plays in pretty much everything in life.
+However, the price is simply only 1 of 4 things to consider when it comes to seeking a website designer.
 When you are looking for a designer for your small business, you should ask them 3 questions and then weigh your decision based on those answers and your gut feeling.
-Don’t let price alone drive your decision… hiring the wrong designer because they were cheaper can (and usually does) cost a lot more in the long run.
+The point is, don’t let price alone drive your decision… hiring the wrong designer because they were cheaper can (and usually does) cost a lot more in the long run.

 Question #1: How much experience building websites do you have?

 There are plenty of people out there who design websites.
-They range anywhere from firms who do it daily and have designed thousands of websites over the past 20 years all the way down to the guy across the street who built a couple Wix websites for friends and now considers himself a website designer.
-That last example is VERY real and VERY dangerous to hire, but so many people still hire them.
-Please, keep doing so, because that’s where I get my bread and butter from… fixing their mistakes!
+They range anywhere from firms who do it daily and have designed thousands of websites over the past 20 years all the way down to the person down the street who built a Wix website for a friend and now fancies themselves a website designer.
+That last example is VERY real and VERY dangerous to hire, but so many people still hire that person.
+Please, keep doing so, because that’s where we get our bread and butter clients from… fixing other people’s mistakes!

 Question #2: How much knowledge do you have in your industry?

 This is closely related to question one because with experience comes knowledge.
 However, it’s still a good question to ask.
 Maybe, a designer has been focused on print work for the past 10 years and only has 2-3 websites under their belt.
-They are creative and make things beautiful, but do they have the know-how to design and build a beautiful and functional website?
+They are creative and turn out beautiful designs, but do they have the know-how to build a functional website?
 Will it be responsive and work on all devices?
-Does it have SEO best practices built in as to allow for search engines to organically rank it properly?
+Does it have SEO best practices built-in as to allow for search engines to organically rank it properly?
 Does it have code built-in for Google to be able to index the site properly?
 These are important things to ask them before you sign on the dotted line.